visionmedia/masteringnode/chapters/modules.md

 # CommonJS Module System

 [CommonJS](http://commonjs.org) is a community driven effort to standardize packaging of JavaScript libraries, known as _modules_.
-Ideally modules written in JavaScript which support the CommonJS module pattern can be re-used within many environments such as node, narwhal, and even browsers among others.
+Modules written which comply to this standard provide portability between other compliant frameworks such as narwhal, and in some cases even browsers.

+Although this is ideal, in practice modules are often not portable due to relying on apis that are currently only provided by, or are tailored to node specifically.
+As the framework matures, and additional standards emerge our modules will become more portable.

 ## Creating Modules